Using OpenComp Headcount Plan and Scenarios, the e-commerce company developed a strategic plan to support them through economic shifts.

 A fair, data-driven, and streamlined hiring process also bolstered the company’s financial plan and ability to retain top performers during the market downturn.
 “We’re lucky to have found and implemented these solutions when we did,” says Raagas.
 “Having reliable systems in place in the face of a recession has given us peace of mind and a huge competitive advantage.”

-“OpenComp allowed us to weigh the value of hires against the cost.”
+“OpenComp's comp tools allowed us to weigh the value of hires against the cost.”

-Trademark transparency expanded to equity
+Trademark pay transparency expanded to pay equity

 The Future

 Daasity plans to end the year just as it began it — by hiring a lot of people.
 It wants to grow by another 50% by the end of the year.
-The company will use the hiring model and pay ranges it already built out to achieve its goal, but it will need to add new roles to the system, Raagas notes.
+The company will use the hiring model and salary ranges it already built out to achieve its goal, but it will need to add new roles to the system, Raagas notes.

 Daasity also plans to link its human resource information system with OpenComp to unlock real-time compensation insights, and gain full use of the DEI Scorecard.
 Once fully integrated, Daasity will be able to view moment-by-moment changes in real time, and see how every choice they make impacts their burn, dilution, and performance metrics.
 “Strategic scale is the next phase for us, and OpenComp is at the forefront of that function,” says Raagas.